BradyBolton/BEAMUGradResearch/Encoder_BT/README.md

  Otherwise you will receive random garbage data.
 4. Assemble the Arduino/BT, connect the board via USB, then upload:
     > `encoderBTArduino.ino` (editing correct parameters)
-5. Run `encoderBT.m` in MATLAB.
+5. Run `encoderBT_Example.m` in MATLAB.
 It will take a minute to pair with the module.
     [Read more about the Bluetooth MATLAB interface here.](https://www.mathworks.com/help/instrument/bluetooth-communication.html)
 6. Notice that the position is zeroed everytime the Arduino is powered up